tunguz/ML_Resources/README.md

 ### General

+* Tabular Data: Deep Learning is Not All You Need: https://arxiv.org/abs/2106.03253

 ### NNs for Tabular Data

 * pytorch-widedeep, deep learning for tabular data IV: Deep Learning vs LightGBM.
 A thorough comparison between DL algorithms and LightGBM for tabular data for classification and regression problems: https://jrzaurin.github.io/infinitoml/2021/05/28/pytorch-widedeep_iv.html